'Smoke+Mirrors' (detail), 2015, by Timothy Alfred Cantor b.1969, oil on gessoed panel

 Imagine Dragons + Tim Cantor

-Like a painting, a song too can speak to us in infinite ways.
+Like a painting, a song too can speak to us

+in infinite ways.
 In the fall of 2014, Grammy Award winning band Imagine Dragons entrusted Tim Cantor to interpret their music into visual works of art.
 Their debut album, Night Visions, was certified multi-platinum and proved to be one of the most successful records of all time.
 As the succeeding album, titled Smoke + Mirrors, became a reality, lead singer Dan Reynolds sought out distinct imagery that could befittingly symbolize the profound emotional realm invoked by Imagine Dragons' new music.

 As Imagine Dragons returned home from their Night Visions world tour, that paginated folio of Tim's work made its way into the fervent hands and eyes of Dan, who instantly connected with the emotional charge of the paintings contained within.
-Not only did Dan find Tim's art beautiful and bemusing, but it had a ghostly emotive quality that mirrored the sentiments found within his own lyrics.
+Not only did Dan find Tim's art beautiful and profound, but it had a ghostly emotive quality that mirrored the sentiments found within his own lyrics.

-The request, unexpectedly, came that Fall for Tim to create a painting for the cover of their highly anticipated sophomore album Smoke + Mirrors.
+The request, unexpectedly, came that soon after for Tim to create a painting for the cover of their highly anticipated sophomore album Smoke + Mirrors.
 At first, Tim was somewhat worried, for he always painted purely from his own imagination.
 However, his fears were quickly smothered by the absolute faith that they placed upon him.
 With full freedom, they wished for Tim to openly interpret their music.
 And so, in secret, Imagine Dragons played their new songs to Tim for the very first time.

-Tim Cantor's paintings and unique character were not only connecting perfectly with Imagine Dragons' lyrically intense songs, these unorthodox artists truly enjoyed the coalition of each other.
+Tim Cantor's paintings and unique character were not only connecting perfectly with Imagine Dragons' lyrically intense songs, but these unorthodox artists truly enjoyed the coalition of each other.
 The situation was ideal for Tim.
 As he focused on his endeavor, his obsessive ways overtook, and the matter became not so much about the creation of a single painting for the cover, but trying to decide from the hundreds of sketches and concepts that poured forth from Tim's thoughts as the songs flooded his mind with visions.

 Together, they effectively created a striking portfolio of music and art in this treasured collaboration.
-Smoke + Mirrors, upon is release, debuted at #1 in the world and proved to be a triumphant achievement.
+Smoke + Mirrors, upon its release, debuted at #1 in the world and proved to be a triumphant achievement.
 This unique artistic alliance provided a visual treatment that inspired further listeners to focus deeper, and see that each song held its own distinctive thoughtful intention.

-The layouts and descriptive text were part of that exhibition, and represent thoughts from an interview from Tim Cantor as he personally interprets his own thoughts of how he feels the paintings relate to the songs.
+The layouts and descriptive text were part of that exhibition, and represented thoughts from an interview from Tim Cantor as he personally interprets his own thoughts of how he feels the paintings relate to the songs.

 Not only did Tim Cantor's museum become part of the Smoke + Mirrors experience at most concert venues, his imagery was also beautifully integrated into the production of Imagine Dragons' performance.
 The concert tour staging was designed to have the sensation of Tim Cantor's virtuosity.
 Most apparent was the extraordinary finale to each concert.
 For the encore, Imagine Dragons would reappear with their song THE FALL.
 Perhaps the most ideal synchronization of image and song, this performance brings rise to Tim Cantor's etheral gold tree.
 From peaceful to feverish, roots rip from the soil and rise, untimately culminating in a sea of a million leaves falling from above, blanketing the stage and the audience below.